A categorical proof of the Carath\'eodory extension theorem: Premeasures as transformations

 \section{Premeasures as transformations}

 In this section we will represent certain premeasures by certain transformations between functors.
 Roughly speaking, colax and lax transformation correspond to inner and outer premeasures and strict transformations correspond to measures.
-Using these representations, we can apply the results from the previous sections to obtain results and formulas for joins and meets of certain premeasures and for operations to turn a certain kind of premeasure in a different kind in a universal way.
+Using these representations, we can apply the results from Section \ref{2} and Section \ref{5} to obtain results and formulas for joins and meets of certain premeasures and for operations to turn a certain kind of premeasure in a different kind in a universal way.

 We will study two approaches.
 In the first approach we will look at functors whose domain is $\mathbf{Set}_c^f$, a subcategory of countable sets and functions.
 In the second approach we use the category $\mathbf{Part}_c^f$, a subcategory of countable sets and \emph{partial} functions.
 The advantage of the first way of representing premeasures is that $\mathbf{Set}_c^f$ is slightly easier to work with than $\mathbf{Part}_c^f$.
 The second approach is more flexible to obtain variations of the representation result.
 For example, if we restrict to \emph{probability} premeasures, we need to use the second point of view to represent inner and outer probability premeasures.